cktlco/crew-chief-autovoicepack/README.md

 ... which would definitely help, but these mitigations have not yet been implemented.

-## Common Question: Some of the voice packs seem to have different audio levels, is this expected?
+## Common Question: Some of the voice packs seem to have different audio volumes, is this expected?
-Yes, the audio levels of the generated audio files can vary based on the original audio recordings used to create the voice pack, as well as likely due to the processing (especially dynamic range normalization) that was added to all the baseline records used for testing thus far.
-This was done in particular as it made a large difference to the quality of the final TTS output.
+Yes, the audio volume level of each voice pack can vary based on the baseline audio recordings used to create it, as well as due to the processing (especially dynamic range normalization).
+The normalization was done in particular as it made a large difference to the quality of the final TTS output.

 The best solution is to use an audio editing tool to adjust the gain your baseline recordings prior to normalizing them.
 Another easy solution is to modify the volume of the output voice samples up or down using the `gain` parameter in `generate_voice_pack.py :: apply_audio_effects()`.

-Keep in mind that CrewChief has a pretty wide volume range slider within the app itself (and the noise of listening environments varies dramatically), so it may not be worth the effort to find a "perfect" volume, but you will want your generated voice clips to be at a similar volume to the spotter and radio check messages so that it's comfortable for the listener to hear clips mixed together from both.
+Keep in mind that CrewChief has a pretty wide volume range slider within the app itself (and the noise of listening environments varies dramatically), so it may not be worth the effort to find a "perfect" volume, but you will want your generated voice clips to be at a similar volume to the spotter and radio check messages so that it's comfortable for the listener to hear clips mixed together from both sources.

 ## Uncommon Task: Understand the structure of this repo